maurges/every-rust-gui-library/notes.md

 widgets.
 Very react-style, not bad.
 Time to stop here and try to draw the rest of the fucking owl.

+The next day, and I realize there are more things I don't know.
+How do I get data from the view?
+The models give me write-lenses, but how do I actually use them - no idea.
+Let's look at more examples I guess.
+In the todo-example which I read diagonally, they use an explicit write call, which is shit, but ok.
+I think in the end I had to do a similar thing in slint even.

+Open the apidocs, and they are very lacking.
+The example uses EditableText methods for input, but they are not documented.
+Come on now, what does writer() do?
+I have zero idea.

+Ok, ok, I remember the original idea was to have the TodoItem be a separate widget and explore how I can encapsulate and retrieve data with those.
+So far, again, tutorial didn't teach me that, but also the todolist example doesn't do that as well.
+And, good news, the tutorial after this is not written.
+Oh golly, it seems it's time to read the examples and try to understand them.
+Again, lack of tutorial is not a killer, it's just something to complain about.
+Lacking apidocs is stupid though.
+They are so easy to write, like come on.

+Naively I tried to create a counter widget and retrieve state from it.
+At first I didn't understand how do I bind a widget to a name, but that was actually
+straightforward: a let binding, followed by using this binding in a widget context and wherever else I want.
+What I can't do is use it where I want, in a callback in a button, because that might outlive the widget, somehow.
+Fuckity fuck.
+How did it work in their example with the text label?
+It seems it worked because the handler was referencing self.
+Or not?
+More likely, they are returning some Rc or something, because the closure is moving shit.
+Yeah, that's it.
+Now the problem is that my widget is not created inside this container.
+What's the fucking difference?
+I declare it the same way Input is used in the example, but there it's contained, and for me it's a raw struct.

+Oh yeah, another stupid thing with macros: it's hard to nest them.
+Here I can't just use $ inside println, because it parses tokens in its own way, before giving them back to ribirs macros to handle them too.
+So I have to create temporaries.
+All because you connards want to use macros and "real rust code", which is not even real and impossible to guess where I can use it.

+Haha, adapting their example doesn't work as well.
+Input is moved when creating a widget, and then I can't access it from closure, or something.
+Aannnnd I figured it out.
+It gets moved when used in a layout, so I have to use it in closure before that.

+I tried to implement StateReader for Counter, and it broke reactivity.
+But anyway, it compiles and retrieving data from the subwidget works.
+Now I need to fix the widget itself, and the fucking macros don't make it easy.
+Thanks to the tutorial actually, I figured it out.
+There was an example on adding state, though not as a member.
+But it almost worked, except that I need to use two $ and they are too magical to just be used as a prefix.

 # About accessiblity

 I have a good friend of mine telling me that accessibility in modern web is